This post has been contributed by SMSGlobal.

 The future of CX will make consumers feel more understood and recognized as individuals.
 According to a report by AT&T Foundry, brands that deliver a truly unique CX will be able to anticipate customer needs and not just react to them—knowing what the customer will want and when they’ll want it, without needing to say a thing.

 SMS has the flexibility and immediacy to amplify CX greatly.
 Both highly accessible and direct, SMS empowers businesses to communicate and connect.
-By implementing text message solutions, brands big and small can expand their reach, increase customer satisfaction, and achieve greater customer retention.
+By implementing text message solutions, brands big and small can expand their reach, improve customer retention metrics, customer satisfaction, and sales.